Heather A. Cunningham

-Heather has also been involved in spearheading legislative reforms designed to correct injustices in the law and balance the playing field between property owners and governmental entities with the power to take private property.
+Heather has also been involved in spearheading legislative reforms designed to correct injustices in the law and balance the playing field between property owners and governmental entities with the power to take private property through condemnation.

 Although Heather has significant trial experience, she knows that often the best solution can be achieved outside the courtroom.
 She has assisted clients with creative solutions to complex land use and takings problems, in many instances developing global solutions with multiple property owners and multiple government agencies.
 If it becomes necessary to go to trial, Heather has tried many jury and court trials and will always go the distance to advocate for her clients.

 - Tried a two-week jury trial against a state transportation department involving a taking of property and access rights.
 The transportation department claimed that the damages to the property were minimal, and just compensation was $327,000.
 The jury determined that just compensation was $2,421,530.
 The trial judge awarded the property owner costs, fees and interest, and the total judgment of just under $4 million dollars was upheld on appeal.

 - Tried a case to a jury where the condemnor, a city, based just compensation on an out of date appraisal report.
 The city asserted that the property’s value had not increased and just compensation for a strip of property from a commercial shopping center was $440,000, despite the loss of multiple parking spaces.
 The trial Judge excluded the city’s appraiser and did not allow him to testify.
 The jury determined just compensation was almost twice the amount the city advocated.
 After costs, fees and interest were awarded by the Court post-trial, the judgment was just less than a million dollars.

 - Represented property owners in numerous other jury trials and appeals involving condemnations by various government agencies.